rshipp/geodigger-ui/README.md

 Note: pserve should NOT be used in a production environment.
 Instead, set up nginx or Apache with a `wsgi` module to serve the site.

+## Known Issues

+GeoDiggerUI does not recognize polygons within polygons as areas of exclusion, even though they are displayed that way by the map component.
+Instead, a point will be treated as inside the target area if it falls within *any* of the included areas in the GeoJSON polygon.

 ## Screenshot

 ![Screenshot](https://raw.githubusercontent.com/GeoDigger/geodigger-ui/master/frontend.png "Screenshot")